 \subsection{Membership Inference}

-We now investigate how well an attacker can empirically deduce which points were used in training.
-First, we study the general setting, and then investigate particular settings influencing the attackers success, such as overfitting, distribution drift, and sparse features.
+We investigate how good an attacker can determine which points were used in training.
+First, we study the general setting.
+Afterwards, we investigate particular settings influencing the attackers success: overfitting, distribution drift, and sparsity.

-In an effort to study a worst case scenario, the attacker has an oracle that labels a large fraction of the points used in training by the victim GPC as such.
-The attacker uses this data to train a fresh classifier that predicts for unseen data points whether they were used in training.
+To study a worst case scenario, the attacker has an oracle that labels a large fraction of the training data as such.
+This attacker is slightly stronger than the shadow models used in~\cite{2016arXiv161005820S}.
+The attacker trains a fresh classifier that predicts membership for unseen data points.